Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Results and discussion

 The relative stability of the heterostructures is estimated by their binding energy, defined as

-where $E_{\text{hetero}}$, $E_{\rm MoSSe}$, and $E_{\rm WSSe}$ are the DFT total energies of the hetero-bilayers and their isolated monolayer constituents, respectively.
-All calculated binding energies are negative [Table\ref{tab:hetero_properties}, for homo-metals see the Electronic Supplementary Information (ESI), Table~S1], confirming energetic stability, and range between -2.24~eV in SMoSe$\mid$SeWS to -2.21~eV in SeMoS$\mid$SWSe.
+where $E_{\text{hetero}}$, $E_{\rm MoSSe}$, and $E_{\rm WSSe}$ are the DFT total energies of the heterobilayers and their isolated monolayer constituents, respectively.
+All calculated binding energies are negative [Table\ref{tab:hetero_properties}, for homo-metals see the Electronic Supplementary Information (ESI), Table~S1], confirming energetic stability, and range between -2.24~eV in SMoSe$\mid$SeWS to -2.21~eV in SeMoS$\mid$SWSe. {These values demonstrate superior structural stability compared to standard TMD heterobilayers.\cite{amin2015heterostructures,liu2023role} Given the established dynamical stability of Janus monolayers,\cite{van2020first} it is expected that these heterostructures will remain robustly bound under ambient conditions.}